Iron Fist: [mid-battle]

 *Terrified* "It's Julianne, I've been kidnapped..." *Suddenly calmer, to her kidnappers* "It's call waiting, click over."

-Most of Shepard and Liara's banter in the Mass Effect 2 DLC Lair of the Shadow Broker.
-Especially calm considering that they are fighting their way over the surface of a really big spaceship in the middle of a perpetual thunderstorm.
+- In Mass Effect 2, most of Shepard and Liara's banter in the Lair of the Shadow Broker DLC.
+Shepard is obviously having fun during the frantic hover-car chase through the streets of Ilium, while Liara is naturally freaking out at sitting next to the galaxy's worst driver, while later both are surprisingly calm, considering that they are fighting their way across the surface of a really big spaceship, in the middle of a perpetual thunderstorm.

-In the Overlord DLC opening mission, Shepard and his squad look up to see the giant satellite dish they just disabled starting to collapse on them.
+- In the Overlord DLC opening mission, Shepard and his/her squad look up to see the giant satellite dish they just disabled starting to collapse on them.
 Shepard's reaction is a simple "You have got to be kidding me."

 Ashley: Maybe we can talk about this when we're not on a damn geth dreadnought!